MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/see-change-and-reset-a-conference-id-assigned-to-a-user.md

 - The conference ID must meet the length in digits set on the audio conferencing bridge.
 You can't use alphabetic or special characters in conference IDs; only numbers can be used.

-- El identificador de conferencia para todos los usuarios de conferencia de audio será 7 dígitos de forma predeterminada y no se puede cambiar el número de dígitos.
+- El identificador de conferencia de todos los usuarios de la audioconferencia será de 7 dígitos de forma predeterminada, y no se podrá cambiar el número de dígitos.

 ## <a name="want-to-know-how-to-manage-with-windows-powershell"></a>¿Desea saber cómo administrar con Windows PowerShell?